vagnerlandio/UMI-Zero-Phoenix/rom/mokee.md

-# Enjoy CyanogenMod on your UMI Zero
+# Enjoy MoKee on your UMI Zero

  * [About the rom](#about-the-rom)
  * [Bugs](#bugs)